Researching comorbidity in patients with autism spectrum disorder

 For instance, there is a genetic disorder called Fragile X syndrome which causes intellectual disability.
 It is also the case that about one third of the people with Fragile X syndrome have autism and even those who don't often show autistic traits such as avoiding eye contact.

 One of the difficulties in puzzling out exactly what the relationship is between epilepsy and autism is that the diagnosis of autism is difficult.
 Previously four separate categories of autism were recognized (Asperger syndrome being a well-known category) but nowadays these are consolidated into one umbrella diagnosis of “autism spectrum disorder.”

 Many more boys are diagnosed with autism than girls.
 Is this because more boys have autism or because the tests were developed largely using data from boys?
 Or are boys more likely to be over-diagnosed because of a changing perception about what 'normal' behavior is?
-In the US, at least black children in the US, are more likely to have a wrong or late diagnosis for autism: on average, more than a year and a half later than white children, mostly due to access to health care.
+In the US at least, black children, are more likely to have a wrong or late diagnosis for autism: on average, more than a year and a half later than white children.
+This is mostly due to worse access to health care.

 In addition, criteria such as returning eye contact could have a cultural bias.
 To further complicate matters, if a child has autism, that can lead to epilepsy not being diagnosed, due to communication barriers and overlap of symptoms.

 All of which indicates the need for research, which will be carried out in the CANDY project.
 One of the unique features of the project is that in the same project researchers are both using animal models to try and better understand the neuroscience of developing brains with these comorbidities and also clinical studies on patients.
 It is hoped that by combining the two ways of addressing the problem in one project, that there will be a synergistic effect, with the different teams learning from each other.